azurecitadel/azurecitadel/content/arc/servers/hack/prereqs.md

 ### Global Admin (optional)

+**Ideally you will also be Global Admin.**

-Ideally you will be in a tenant where your [AAD Role](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RolesAndAdministrators) is Global Administrator or Privileged Role Administrator, or you can speak to someone who is.
+If you are working in a tenant where your [AAD Role](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RolesAndAdministrators) is Global Administrator or Privileged Role Administrator - or you can speak to someone who is - then great.

 One of the labs uses Windows Admin Center to connect to Azure, and this registers an application with additional AAD access that requires admin consent.

-If that is not possible then you skip the Windows Admin Center section of the hack challenge and will onboard the Windows VMs using PowerShell scripts instead.
+If that is not possible then you will just skip the Windows Admin Center section of the hack challenge and will onboard the Windows VMs using PowerShell scripts instead.

 ## Checks

+**Complete these checks before the hack.**

 You will need the Azure CLI for these checks.
 Log in and check you are in the correct subscription context.